CiscoDevNet/virlutils/README.md

 A collection of utilities for interacting with [Cisco VIRL](https://learningnetworkstore.cisco.com/virlfaq/aboutVirl)

+## Features

+### virl up

-These are exposed through a devops style cli
+`virl` is a devops style cli which supports the most common VIRL operations.
+Adding new ones is easy...

 ```
 Usage: virl [OPTIONS] COMMAND [ARGS]...